 - Forging stronger relationships to our national sports associations and bodies

-- Cementing stronger relationships with Team Army and key sponsors to ensure access to guaranteed and enduring non-public funding
+- Cementing stronger relationships with key sponsors through Mongoose agency to ensure access to guaranteed and enduring non-public funding

 HOW WE DELIVER – GOVERNANCE.
 Governance of sport is complicated and complex.
 In the first instance, sport is governed by National, Department and Service hierarchical levels with organisational responsibilities falling to the Chain of Command (CoC), Sports Boards, Formation, Brigade and Arm/Corps levels.
 International and National Governing Bodies (NGBs) and their rules, laws or regulations are the authority for the playing and governance of sport in the United Kingdom.
 Within Defence, Chief of Defence Personnel (CDP) is responsible for Armed Forces Physical Development Policy and is accountable to the Defence Board.
 Assistant Chief of the Defence Staff (Personnel Capability) (ACDS (Pers Cap)) is accountable for Defence Policy for Sport and ensuring the continued recognition of the provision of Sport as a condition of Service.
 The UK AFSB is the regulatory body for Service Sport and is accountable to ACDS (Pers Cap) for promoting, developing and providing policy direction on the conduct of representative sport.
 Importantly the UK AFSB is responsible for standardising where appropriate, sports policy across the Services.
 Commander Personnel Support Command (Comd PSC) has responsibility for Army Sport on behalf of the Army Board.
 He ensures that the development of Army Sport policy takes place within the wider context of the Moral Component of Operational Capability and, as the Army Member of the Service Personnel Board that it is synchronised with Defence Sport policy through the work of Directorate of Army Training (ATrg), the ASCB and the CoC.